emailverifyapicom/docs-rtapi/docs/features.rst

 goes thorough the following filters:

 Syntax
-	A basic inspection of the systax of the email address to see if it looks valid.
+	A basic inspection of the syntax of the email address to see if it looks valid.
 Work is done only using server :abbr:`CPU(Central Processing Unit)` based on simple pattern matching algorithms.